marathonjay/mars-2020/README.md

-# Final Project Title
+# Mars 2020

 ## Introduction

-This is the introduction to my final project yadda yadda
+I love the fact that we have technology roaming the surface of the red planet.
+This project is simple ode to the Mars 2020 mission which landed in February of 2021.

 ## Another Heading